 “It blew me away,” says Temple.
 “Coming from New Zealand, I hadn’t yet seen fashion on the scale they were working with and I came away understanding that styling and designing bounce right off each other, in a way that kind of took me by surprise.”

 It was during those years that Temple absorbed the kinds of invaluable lessons crucial to building a global label with her best friend from their peaceful, sunlit studio in Auckland; one that has gone on to crack the cutthroat New York market in record time, thanks to a certain fashion luminary, Maryam Nassir Zadeh.

 That’s when “things became very real, very fast.”
 We’re talking going from one capsule range of basics to designing a full-blown range, which we would encourage you to get familiar with here.

-Paris Mitchell Temple may have learnt from the greats, but today we are all gathered here to celebrate, as well as her namesake, Paris Georgia.
+Paris Mitchell Temple may have learned from the greats, but today we are all gathered here to celebrate her, as well as her namesake, Paris Georgia.
 Her work ethic is one thing.
 Her graciousness another.
 Her laissez-faire, barefoot attitude to beauty ranks high in our books – an inherently Kiwi trait to which most Aussie sisters across the Tasman Sea can wholeheartedly relate.

 Take it away, Paris.

 Words, Rose Howard.
 Photographer, James Lowe.